lyronctk/zijkstra/README.md

 Educational tool.
 Proving the shortest path through a maze with recursive SNARKs.

+NOTE: Updating the README after wrapping up another project this week.
+If you want to look around before then, all the magic happens in `nova/src/main.rs` and `nova/circom/traversal.circom`.
+Hopefully wrote everything so it's easy to follow.

 ## Motivation

 Meant for learning more about recent proving systems- [Nova](https://github.com/microsoft/Nova) and [Plonky2](https://github.com/mir-protocol/plonky2) in particular- for recursive SNARKs.
 Verifying shortest paths found via Dijsktra's Algorithm.
 Ideal for focusing on the basic SNARK mechanics since maze traversal is a familiar problem that doesn't involve many constraint-heavy operations.